 By switching to a cheaper energy supplier, or one with a cheaper overnight rate, you can make sure the cost of charging your car is even cheaper.

-Simply locate your fuse box and meter and take note of the below:
+Simply locate your fuse box and meter and take note of the following:

 There's an added benefit of charging overnight too.
 Drivers can take advantage of cheaper night-time electricity rates and drive for as little as 2p per mile.